anaisamp/react-redux-currenciesX/README.md

 ## Features

-- Get updated rates each 10 minutes.
+- Get updated rates every 10 minutes.
-- Exchange amount between supported currencies, while updating user's current balance.
+- Exchange amount between supported currencies, while updating the user's current balance.
 - Accessibility was taken into account.

 ## Next steps

 - Improve test coverage.
 - Highlight balance when it updates.
-- Highlight balance when user doesn't have sufficient funds.
+- Highlight balance when the user doesn't have sufficient funds.
 - Use redux to manage the whole application state.